 How much time is too much time online?
 If you feel like the time you’re spending online is making you feel unhappy or having a negative impact on other parts of your life then it might be worth looking at some ways to cut down.

 How do I know if I’m spending too much time online?

 If you look at the news you’ll see that there’s a lot of people talking about the negative effects of spending time online.
 But is spending time looking at a screen always bad?
 Research shows that for many young people spending some time online connecting with friends or doing creative tasks can be really positive.
-The problem comes when your online habits go too far and start to have an impact on the rest of your life.
 Here are some things that might be worth thinking about if you’re trying to work out what works for you: